Now, same-day, tomorrow, whenever, Trexity delivers.

 Shopify Locations - A location is a physical street address.
 These locations can be used as fulfillment locations or retail locations.

-In the Integrations page of the merchant portal, there are a few preferences you can modify to change the Shopify integration behaviour to better meet your needs.
+In the Integrations page of the merchant portal, there is a fulfillment location preference that you can choose to use if it better meets your needs:

 - Override Shopify fulfillment location(s) (disabled by default) - When enabled, your business address (set in your Trexity Merchant profile) will be used as the fulfillment location during a rate request and for any fulfillments.
 This sets the delivery pickup address to match your business address in your Trexity Merchant profile for all deliveries created from Shopify, regardless of your fulfillment location settings in Shopify.

 This setting is intended to only be used if you want to ship from a single physical location/store and don't use Shopify fulfillment locations in the typical manner.
-This setting will prevent us from supporting a multi-location Shopify store when enabled.
+Enabling this setting will prevent us from supporting a multi-location Shopify store.

 Multiple Shopify Locations